Why Tax Professionals Are Prime Phishing Targets

 Primary Attack Vectors Targeting Tax Firms

 Each vector requires a different defensive response.
-A firm relying solely on email security to address all six attack types has significant unguarded exposure—particularly to smishing, vishing, and quishing, which do not pass through email security infrastructure at all.
+A firm relying solely on email security to address all six attack types has significant unguarded exposure — particularly to smishing, vishing, and quishing, which do not pass through email security infrastructure at all.
+Learn more about how phishing attacks are constructed and why they work.

 2026 Tax Season Security Alert